 “If you don’t stop fighting, we’re stopping the car and leaving you on the side of the road!”
 As a child, I distinctly remember this threat on more than one family road trip.
 The good news is, it was an empty threat.
 Though it seems that my brother and I may have been somewhat of a nightmare during long car rides, we were never left on the side of the road.

 I’ve come a long way since those early car rides, and as an adult, I love road trips.
-I love them so much that when my husband and I were moving from New York City to San Francisco, we opted to pack all of our belongings and our dog into our car and make it into a three-week road trip instead of flying.
+I love them so much that when my husband and I were moving from New York City to San Francisco, we opted to pack all of our belongings and our dog into our car and embark on a three-week road trip instead of flying.

-If you’re hitting the road this summer like we hope to, throwing poorly packed bags in the trunk and heading out probably isn’t your best bet.
+If you’re hitting the road with kids this summer like we hope to, throwing poorly packed bags in the trunk and heading out probably isn’t your best bet.
 I’ve asked seasoned mom travelers to share their best road trip safety and sanity tips.
 Here are the most popular responses I received.

 1. Plan ahead